Welcome to the Civic Association of Heritage Harbour Homeowners (CAHHH)

 Detailed information about the Civic Association can be found on the About CAHHH page.

-Our membership drive is happening now in case you missed the announcement in the November 2025 and January 2026 issue of the Harbour Lights.
+It's not too late to join the Civic Association.
 Membership is still only $10 and it's easy to do.
 Simply go to the dues page where you can pay your dues online.
 Or mail a check to:

 CAHHH